V2Fun-Research/.github/profile/README.md

 <div align="center">

-# Welcome to V2Fun Research Labs:wave:
+# Welcome to V2Fun Research Labs 👋

 ### Create in 3D.
 Build in the open.